 It was the first CTI project recorded on multi-track digital equipment, as well as the first multi-track digital session recorded by Rudy Van Gelder.

 I’ve posted a full copy of the movie on youtube.
 While YouTube make some changes to the format and other aspects of the film, it is pretty representative of my copy when played in HD fullscreen.
-The film contain many interesting interludes, including Charlie Hayden and Dizzy Gillespie talking direct to camera, and in unscripted moments between the musicians.
+The film contains many interesting interludes, including Charlie Hayden and Dizzy Gillespie talking direct to camera, and in unscripted moments between the musicians.

 Laserisc Marketing and Distribution